MetadataDeluxe/VRA-Core-Essentials-ExifTool-config/README.md

 Properties are defined as either Collection, Work, or Image
  - Collection: describes an aggregate of Work and Image objects
  - - Only CollectionRefid, CollectionHref, and CollectionSource are currently supported
- - - Note that Collection Source uses dc:publisher (exiftool tag Publisher)
+ - - Note that Collection Name uses dc:publisher (exiftool tag Publisher)
  - Work: describes the creative artwork, object or performance shown in the image/photo.
  - - All Work display and indexed properties and sub-properties are supported, but only selected attributes are supported.
  - Image: describes the photo as a visual surrogate of the Artwork/Object.